 - Git video with DevForge to understand how people use the repo and commands with a fun story

 You can interact with Git using CLI commands or using a Git client.
 Git provides a Git client option, or you can use other clients such as installed on your computer to be able to interact with Adobe Commerce on cloud infrastructure.

 Git branch naming

 In addition to Git’s requirements for valid branch names, Adobe Commerce on cloud infrastructure adds two additional requirements:

 /character isn’t allowed in a branch name.

 - Branch names are not case-sensitive.
 Each name must be unique regardless of the case used for each letter.
 For example, if you have a branch named

 Sprint, you cannot create another branch named

 For specifics on creating Git branches, see the following topics:

 .gitignore file.
 Git uses this file to determine which files and directories to ignore, before you make a commit to your branches.
-A .gitignore file should be committed into your root Magento in the repository, in order to share the ignore rules with any other users that clone the repository.
+A .gitignore file should be committed into your root project in the repository, in order to share the ignore rules with any other users that clone the repository.